hpyproject/hpy/docs/overview.rst

 implementation of Python, allowing diverse implementations to support it efficiently and without compromise**.
-In particular, **reference counting is not part of the API**: we want a more generic way of managing resources that is possible to impelement with different strategies, including the existing reference counting and/or with a moving *Garbage Collector* (like the ones used by PyPy, GraalPy or Java, for example).
+In particular, **reference counting is not part of the API**: we want a more generic way of managing resources that is possible to implement with different strategies, including the existing reference counting and/or with a moving *Garbage Collector* (like the ones used by PyPy, GraalPy or Java, for example).
 Moreover, each implementation can experiment with new memory layout of objects, add optimizations, etc. The